 Updated on by Hayley Brown

-Integrating your SaaS natively into your customer’s platform is helpful as it can help transform your integration delivery and turn it from a problem into an opportunity.
+Integrate your SaaS natively into your customer’s platform is a helpful way to transform your integration delivery and turn it from a problem into an opportunity.

 The desire to connect applications, automate processes, and sync data, is never-ending.
 It is no longer enough to just have an API; easy integration with other services is now an essential purchase influencer for users.